killthebuddh4/gadfly/README.md

 _What do you have to do when you get feedback on a bound variable?_
 _What do you have to do when you get feedback on a free variable?_
 _What do you have to do when you get feedback on a context variable?_

+__What is the actor lifecycle__

+So there's more than just variables.
+There's something like "controls", control sequences.

+An Actor might be an Expression.

+An Expression is something that is, you know declarative.
+It's something that is supposed to "make sense" eventually.
+The expression is responsible for wiggling into correctness space.

+Expressions respond to changes in variables, but what is responsible for creating and removing variables?

+I think an Actor is actually this think that oversees the expression lifecycle.
+I need to think about this a little bit more.